antagon/TCHunt-ng/README.md

 ## Limitations

-Small files (less than 256 bytes) are not tested in *Chi-squared distribution* test, therefore some files that are actually encrypted will be unreported.
+Small files (less than 256 bytes) are not tested using *Chi-squared test*.
+Files which are actually encrypted will therefore remain undetected, unless detected by their file-type.

 ## References